-Seventy-three percent of workers polled in a Robert Half survey said they would feel comfortable searching for a new job while they're still employed.
+Seventy-eight percent of workers polled in a Robert Half survey said they would feel at least somewhat comfortable searching for a new job while they're still employed.
 But that doesn’t mean there is no risk in doing so.

 If you're thinking of following suit, you need to tread carefully: You don't want to lose your current job until you've securely landed a new one.
 If you're feeling like a change is in store for you, the following job search tips can help you find your next gig and leave your current one on a good note.

 If your dissatisfaction is more about your current position than the work environment, investigate openings in your company before looking elsewhere.
 When it comes to filling vacancies, many employers prefer internal candidates.

 Mind your social media